yargs/yargs/README.md

     $ ./default_hash.js -y 7
     17

-And if ye really want ter get all descriptive about it...
+And if you really want to get all descriptive about it...
 ---------------------------------------------------------

 boolean_single.js